zcattacz/PJON_wiki/Home.md

 PJON is an opensource multimaster communications bus system standard.
 It is designed to provide the community with a new and easy way to communicate data and build networks of devices.
-This set of rules resulted effective on a variety of media like a electricity, radio frequency and light.
+This set of rules are effective on different media like a electricity, radio frequency and light.
 ```cpp
 Bit duration: 20 microseconds  Transfer speed: 4.32 kB/s  Baud rate: 50000 baud
 ```